Letterpress (video game): Development and release

-After leaving Twitter, Inc. in November 2011, Loren Brichter, the founder of Atebits 2.0, (Note: Brichter was the founder of the previous Atebits, which was acquired by Twitter, Inc. in 2010.) began finishing side projects he had previously had little time to work on.
-Along with his experience as a graphics engineer for the original iPhone, he had previously created Tweetie and the pull-to-refresh function.
+After leaving Twitter, Inc. in November 2011, Loren Brichter, the founder of Atebits 2.0, (Note: Brichter founded the original Atebits company, which was acquired by Twitter, Inc. in 2010.) worked on finishing side projects he previously had little time to work on.
+With his experience as a graphics engineer for the original iPhone, he had previously created Tweetie and the pull-to-refresh function.
 Brichter saw Letterpress as a way to experiment with new Apple software.
 After playing Zach Gage's single-player iOS game SpellTower next to his wife, Jean Whitehead, he was inspired to develop a multiplayer word game they could play together.
-Focused on combining color and words, Brichter cited Boggle and color wars as influences for the gameplay.
+Focused on combining color and words, Brichter cited Boggle and color wars as influences for gameplay.

-Whitehead was the first beta tester and helped refine the game's rules.
+Whitehead was the first beta tester and helped refine the rules.
 In the first version of Letterpress, players could freely create long words, as tiles would only be colored instead of locked.
 He incorporated a feature that gave players bonus points for claiming tiles that have been surrounded.
-However, Brichter realized that games would be endless due to players avoiding the remaining tiles; to fix this, he made surrounded tiles unclaimable.
+However, Brichter realized that games would be endless due to players avoiding unclaimed tiles; to fix this, he made surrounded tiles unclaimable.
 For graphics and the user interface, he took inspiration from the Windows Phone.
-The game was written in OpenGL, and Game Center, Apple's multiplayer networking service, handled multiplayer matchmaking.
+Letterpress was written in OpenGL, and Game Center, Apple's multiplayer networking service, handled multiplayer matchmaking.
 Brichter created most of the sound effects himself by spitting and making other noises with his mouth into a microphone.
-He determined the game's name based on what the player did: pressing letters, which Brichter felt it alluded to letterpress printing.
+He determined its name based on what the player did, pressing letters, which Brichter felt it alluded to letterpress printing.

-The game was released for iOS on October 24, 2012, and on that day, it was downloaded over 60,000 times.
-By November 2012, the game had garnered one million downloads.
+Letterpress was released for iOS on October 24, 2012, and on that day, it was downloaded over 60,000 times.
+By November 2012, it had garnered one million downloads.
 In December 2012, Letterpress was updated with a replay feature that shows each individual turn in a game.
-After Solebon LLC acquired Atebits 2.0, the game was released on the Mac App Store on July 20, 2016, and on Google Play on August 25, 2017.
+After Solebon LLC acquired Atebits 2.0, it was released on the Mac App Store on July 20, 2016, and on Google Play on August 25, 2017.

 Brichter marketed Letterpress as freemium.
 In the free version, players could only compete in two games at once, while the premium version allowed unlimited games, the ability to see previously played words, and more themes.